A PTAS for $\ell_p$-Low Rank Approximation

 \begin{proof} For $i \neq j \in [n]$ let $I_{i, j}$ be an indicator variable for the event $h(i) = h(j)$.
 Then $I = \sum_{i \neq j} I_{i,j}$ is the total number of collisions.
 We have $\ex{I} = \sum_{i \neq j} \ex{I_{i,j}} = \sum_{i \neq j} \frac{1}{m} \leq \frac{n^2}{m} \leq O(\eps)$.
 By Markov's Inequality, $\bpr{I \geq 1} \leq O(\eps)$ and the result follows. \end{proof}

-To make use of this fact we will set $C' >> C^2$.
+To make use of this fact we will set $C'$ to be significantly larger than $C^2$.
 These hash sizes are chosen such that they are at least $\Omega(\gamma^2)$.
 Thus any subsampling past level $j^*$ will likely result in a perfect hashing.